-The website provides several resources, one of which is their ‘Library’ page that contains all of the videos.
+The website provides several resources, one of which is their ‘Library’ page containing all of the videos.
 People of all ages and signing levels can enjoy, learn from, and/or analyze the videos.
 The ‘Library’ page has five sections: ASLized Originals, Community Assets, The Journal of American Sign Language and Literatures, ASL Choice, and the Glossary.
 Each section serves a specific purpose but all pertain to the concept of sign language as a complex linguistic system.

-In a Nutshell
+In a nutshell

-- Appeals to all ages
+Appeals to all ages

-- Offers scholarly resources
+Offers scholarly resources

-- Author/Lead Developer: Elsie and Suzanne Stecker
+Author/Lead Developer: Elsie and Suzanne Stecker

 Signer(s): Multiple Deaf Signers

-- For all ages and signing skills levels
+For all ages and signing skills levels